This Instant Pot Butternut Squash Soup Recipe is perfect for a chilly fall or winter evening when you’re craving a warming, savory soup.

 The Instant Pot is an incredible tool in the kitchen for making dishes that once took a long time to make.
 You can drastically cut down the cooking time for dishes like this easy Butternut Squash Soup in the Instant Pot, which only takes 8 minutes to make in the pressure cooker vs four hours in the crock pot.

 The best thing about this soup is that everyone can enjoy it.
 It’s vegetarian, vegan, gluten and dairy free.
 The soup turns out creamy and delicious, without the addition of any cream.
+You might also like this homemade butternut squash ravioli.

 Do I Cook the Butternut Squash First?